 Concerns about inflation and its potential impact on the economy and individual households are among the issues being considered by the Federal Reserve.
 Raising the Federal funds rate has been a strategy pursued in 2023 and 2022 to address this issue.
 The Federal Reserve has raised interest rates a total of 100 basis points during 2023 and 425 basis points during 2022 in an effort to promote maximum employment, keep prices stable and have moderate long-term interest rates.
+Due to a weakening labor market the Federal Reserve has changed its course of action and has reduced interest rates by 100 basis points during 2024.

 Assisting our customers during the pandemic was a priority.
-The Company granted modifications by extending payments 90 days or allowing interest only payments to certain customers as a result of the economic challenges of business closures and unemployment resulting from COVID-19.
+The Company granted modifications by extending payments 90 days or allowing interest only payments to certain customers as a result of the economic challenges of business closures and unemployment resulting from COVID 19.
 We also actively participated in the Paycheck Protection Program ("PPP"), a specific stimulus resource designed to provide assistance to small businesses.
-The Company recorded loan fees associated with the PPP loan program in the amount of approximately \$125,000 in 2022 and \$958,000 in 2021.
+The Company recorded loan fees associated with the PPP loan program in the amount of approximately \$125,000 in 2022.

-The Company reported net income of \$9,166,000 for 2023 compared with net income of \$8,941,000 for 2022 and \$8,911,000 for 2021, respectively.
+The Company reported net income of \$21,703,000 for 2024 compared with net income of \$9,166,000 for 2023 compared with net income of \$8,941,000 for 2022, respectively.
+Results in 2024 included a discrete item recorded as a tax benefit for the reversal of the Company's valuation allowance on federal and state deferred tax assets during the third quarter of 2024, an increase in total interest income, a decrease in the allowance for credit losses, and in increase in total interest expense.
 Results in 2023 included an increase in net interest income, a decrease in the allowance for credit losses, which were partially offset by an increase in non-interest expense, and the recording of tax expense.
-Results in 2022 included an increase in net interest income, an increase in the allowance for loans losses which were partially offset by an increase in non-interest income, a decrease in non-interest expense, and the recording of a large tax benefit as compared with 2021.
+Results in 2022 included an increase in the allowance for loans losses which were partially offset by an increase in non-interest expense, and the recording of a tax benefit.

 Managing the net interest margin is a key component of the Company's earnings strategy.
 During 2022, the Federal Reserve increased rates by 425 basis points and increased again 50 basis points in the first quarter of 2023, 25 basis points in the second quarter of 2023 and another 25 basis points in the third quarter of 2023 in an effort to slow inflation.
+During 2024, due to a weakening labor market and a change in its course of action, the Federal Reserve has decreased rates by 50 basis points in the third quarter of 2024, and another 50 basis points in the fourth quarter of 2024.

-As a result, net interest income increased \$4,924,000 in 2023 as compared with 2022.
-This increase was attributable to higher interest income on securities, overnight fed funds and loans somewhat offset by a higher cost of funds.
-As a result, total interest income increased \$8,921,000 in 2023 as compared with 2022.
-The increase in rates increased total interest expense \$3,997,000 in 2023 as compared with 2022.
+As a result, net interest income decreased \$3,023,000 as compared with 2023.
+This decrease was attributable to higher interest expense mainly on borrowed funds.
+The Company did see an increase in total interest income of \$465,000 as compared to 2023 which was due to yields on loans remaining strong and higher loan fees.
+However, the increase in rates during 2023 caused total interest expense to increase \$3,488,000 in 2024 as compared with 2023.
+The decrease in rates during 2024 has not started to impact the cost of funds.